AlgoLab/gppf/README.md

 Experimental-format Output
 ------------------------------
-In the experiments the programs that does not outputs all the informations regarding the clonal matrix, the usage matrix and does not print a tree of the reconstructed phylogeny.
+In the experiments, the program does not output all the informations regarding the clonal matrix, the usage matrix, and does not print a tree of the reconstructed phylogeny.
 It instead prints informations useful for testing.
 In specific it prints a **CSV** file with the following informations: <br>